CDC study finds no link between COVID-19 vaccines and premature birth - NewsBreak

 As of September 2021, just one in three pregnant women (31%) in the United States have received at least one vaccine dose.
 Common concerns regarding vaccination focus on the safety of the vaccine and any long-term consequences for the baby.

 The Centers for Disease Control and Prevention (CDC) explored this concern, looking at any potential risks coming from getting the COVID-19 vaccine on a woman’s pregnancy .
 Premature birth — or deliveries taking place earlier than 37 weeks — and a condition called small-for-gestational-age both increase the risk of death and long-term disability for infants.
-However, the new findings confirm that COVID vaccines do not raise the risk of either problem occurring.If you test positive on an at-home test, do you need to report it in PA?
+However, the new findings confirm that COVID vaccines do not raise the risk of either problem occurring.Gov.
+Justice delivers written State of the State message, 1st time in modern history

 Researchers collected data from eight organizations in the Vaccine Safety Datalink project, examining the link between premature birth among vaccinated and unvaccinated pregnant women between the ages of 16 to 49.